 Live video streaming has gone from eccentricity to necessity, especially in the China market where live media is exploding.
 WebRTC is a technology that supports web applications in their ability to stream native voice and video communication.
-In other words, it makes real time video possible via a browser without a plugin.
-In this article we’ll find out why — despite the golden opportunity WebRTC offers —so few companies are taking advantage of it.
+In other words, it makes real-time video possible via a browser without a plugin.
+In this article, we’ll find out why — despite the golden opportunity WebRTC offers —so few companies are taking advantage of it.

 In a world where social distancing has become the norm, interacting with customers and employees in real-time has many practical applications.
 For foreign businesses wanting to enter the Chinese market using WebRTC, the possibilities are endless.
 Here are a few practical ways businesses can use live video streaming:

 - Entertainment industry.
-With WebRTC, anyone with a web browser or mobile device can enjoy sports, interviews, behind the scenes, cultural events, and any other type of activity in real-time.
+With WebRTC, anyone with a web browser or mobile device can enjoy sports, interviews, behind-the-scenes, cultural events, and any other type of activity in real-time.

 - Live marketing.
 From product launches to customer testimonials to tours of your company's facilities, WebRTC provides endless opportunities to take your marketing strategy to the next level.
 China has the highest rate of e-commerce globally, which in large part is being driven by the current live-streaming craze.
-In numbers, an estimated over 560 million people will watch live-streaming in China this year.
+In numbers, an estimated over 560 million people will watch live streaming in China this year.
 Live streaming is today the spearhead of any successful sales strategy in China.

 - Real-time coaching and training.
 One of the many advantages of WebRTC is that it can operate from any device, which opens up the possibility of adding real-time coaching and training to your applications to support sales and support teams from anywhere in the world.

 - Telehealth.
-Since the onset of the coronavirus, China has been one of the first countries to accelerate adoption of telehealth.
+Since the onset of the coronavirus, China has been one of the first countries to accelerate the adoption of telehealth.
 In fact, it is estimated that by 2025 the telehealth industry in China will be worth more than US$50 billion.
-This technology enables people to have real-time consultations with a qualified doctor 24/7 from their phone.
+This technology enables people to have real-time consultations with a qualified doctor 24/7 from their phones.

 - Web conferencing.
 While it’s true that there are applications designed for this purpose, WebRTC offers the possibility of integrating features such as click-to-call to your applications to achieve a more secure, functional, and convenient environment, without the need to install external applications.